railsdog/spree_notes/README.md

 ## Installation

+#### Branch

 Add this line to your Spree application's Gemfile:

+    gem 'spree_notes', github: 'railsdog/spree_notes', branch: '2-4-stable'

+#### Bleeding Edge

+Add this line to your Spree application's Gemfile:

     gem 'spree_notes', github: 'railsdog/spree_notes'

+> Note: The master branch is not guaranteed to be in a fully functioning state.
+It is unwise to use this branch in a production system.

+#### Generator

 Run the bundle command to install it: